verhey/dotfiles/README.md

 # dotfiles

-This is a project created for syncing as much of my MacOS dev machine configuration as possible across machines
+This is a project created for syncing as much of my MacOS dev machine configuration as possible

 ## Prerequisites